DataDog/the-monitor/docker/4_how_iheartradio_monitors_docker_performance.md

-*This post is the last of a 4-part series on monitoring Docker.
-[Part 1][part-1] discusses the novel challenge of monitoring containers instead of hosts, [part 2][part-2] explores metrics that are available from Docker, and how they differ from traditional host metrics, and [part 3][part-3] covers the nuts and bolts of collecting Docker metrics.*
+*This post is the last of a 4-part series on monitoring Docker performance.
+[Part 1][part-1] discusses the novel challenge of monitoring containers instead of hosts, [part 2][part-2] explores metrics that are available from Docker, and how they differ from traditional host metrics, and [part 3][part-3] covers the nuts and bolts of collecting Docker performance metrics.*

 iHeartRadio, iHeartMedia's streaming music and digital radio platform, provides personalized artist stations, thousands of live broadcast radio stations from across the country, and on-demand podcasts available anywhere in the U.S. With more than 75 million registered users and 700 million downloads, iHeartRadio is available on dozens of devices and platforms: web, mobile, tablets, automotive partners, smart TVs, gaming devices, and more.